yiisoft/input-http/docs/guide/en/hydrator-attributes.md

 ## Data attributes

-They are more neat when the source of values is common:
+They are neater when the source of values is common:

 - `#[FromQuery]` - maps with request's query parameters.
 - `#[FromBody]` - maps with request's body parameters.